Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Different types of WiFi router will store different logs.
 That means the type of information the WiFi owner can see will depend on the type of WiFi network you’re using.

 Home routers — like the ones provided by AT&T or Verizon — are most likely to store a limited set of logs on the WiFi router itself.
-This usually includes information about the websites you’ve visited (DNS requests), apps you’ve used, timestamps, and devices that you’ve used.
+This usually includes:

-If you connect to someone else’s home WiFi network, they’ll be able to see all of this information about your internet history.
-The time these logs are kept varies, but they are generally stored for at least several weeks.
+If you connect to someone else’s home WiFi network, they’ll potentially be able to see all of this.
+The time these logs are kept for varies, but is often at least several weeks.

-In a corporate WiFi environment, these logs may be more detailed, and it’s more likely they would be aggregated and stored on a dedicated logging server.
+For a corporate WiFi network, these logs may be more detailed, and it’s more likely they would be aggregated and stored on a dedicated logging server.

 Free public WiFi networks will vary in terms of the logs they keep and where they store them.
 However, these present the most direct threat to your online privacy.
-Often, the WiFi is offered for free because they can store and sell your browsing data to advertisers.
+WiFi is often offered for free because advertisers will pay for your stored data.

 Connecting to anybody else’s WiFi network poses a threat to your privacy.
 At home, your ISP can see everything you’re doing online, but it will be limited by local data laws and regulations.